True or False? Lutherans Drink Alcohol

 • 23% of Assemblies of God drink alcohol

-• 23% strongly agreed that “people should never drink alcohol”
+• 23% strongly agreed that “people should never drink alcohol.”

 • 54% said drinking alcohol is “an act of biblical liberty”; 68% of Lutherans agreed with this statement

-• 55% said alcohol “can be consumed without sin”
+• 55% said alcohol “can be consumed without sin.”

 • 72% somewhat or strongly disagreed with the same statement

-Prohibition: Some branches of Protestantism, like the Baptist tradition, significantly participated in the Prohibition movement in the United States (1920-1933), which banned the sale and consumption of alcoholic beverages.
+Some branches of Protestantism, like the Baptist tradition, significantly participated in the Prohibition movement in the United States (1920-1933), which banned the sale and consumption of alcoholic beverages.

-The LCMS maintains their stance for moderation still today.
+The LCMS maintains its stance on moderation still today.
 A question on their website asks, “What is the LCMS’ stance on the consumption of alcohol?”
-The answer given is,

-“The Bible nowhere condemns the proper and responsible use (consumption) of alcoholic beverages, and neither does The Lutheran Church—Missouri Synod.
+The answer given is, “The Bible nowhere condemns the proper and responsible use (consumption) of alcoholic beverages, and neither does The Lutheran Church—Missouri Synod.
 Scripture does warn strongly and repeatedly against the abuse, misuse or excessive use of alcoholic beverages, and the LCMS has also repeatedly warned against such dangers.”
 [3]

 References: